 - Max weight Recs: 22 pounds

 After 25 hours of testing and interviews, we are confident that My Brest Friend Deluxe is the one to buy because of its durability, reasonable price and adjustability to different body types.
-At just $49 on Amazon, it is an affordable product that is worth the price for the comfort and confidence it builds into the breastfeeding process.
+It is an affordable product that is worth the price for the comfort and confidence it builds into the breastfeeding process.

-It was the Memory Foam-like foam material that made My Brest Friend a winner in the comfort category.
-Our testing found that it adjusted the best to a variety of body types, from petite moms to plus-sized ones.
+It was the dense memory foam-like material that made My Brest Friend a winner in the comfort category.
+Our testing found that it adjusted the best to fit a variety of body types, from petite moms to plus-sized ones.
 The foam isn’t rigid and contours to the bodies of both moms and babies, eliminating gaps between the pillow and Mom’s body.
 We found in our own research, and in speaking with breastfeeding mothers, that the pillow design of competing nursing pillows often requires adjustment mid-session.
 Particularly for petite moms, nursing pillows not made with foam do not contour to the sides of the body, leaving a gap between the pillow and the sides of the mother.

-Breastfeeding can be a dirty job, between leaked milk and spit up, your nursing pillow is sure to see its share of both things—and more.
+Breastfeeding can be a dirty job.
+Between leaked milk and spit up, your nursing pillow is sure to see its share of both things and more.
 My Brest Friend can be spot-treated with mild soap and warm water.
-You can buy a My Brest Friend Deluxe with a slipcover for $38 and can buy extra removable/machine-washable slipcovers for $13 to $18.
+You can buy a My Brest Friend Deluxe with a slipcover, and buy extra removable/machine-washable slipcovers to switch out in between loads of laundry.
 (Note: Always buy slipcovers that are made specifically for the nursing pillow you own, as ones that are too large can present a suffocation hazard to nursing babies.)

 When it comes to durability, My Brest Friend gets the highest recommendations from consumer reviews, with at least five families (that we found) saying it held up for two or more breastfed children.
 Much like foam versus regular stuffed pillows used in regular beds, foam nursing pillows hold up longer than pillow materials, and do not run into issues like clumping or loss of fluffiness or buoyancy.
 We did not find the same suggestions for any other nursing pillows we reviewed.